WELCOME TO UF'S NEUROLOGY RESIDENCY TRAINING PROGRAM!

 Christina Wilson, MD, PhD

-Dr Wilson is a clinician-educator who has enthusiastically served as the UF Neurology Residency Program Director since 2015.
+Dr. Wilson is a clinician-educator who has enthusiastically served as the UF Neurology Residency Program Director since 2015.
 After earning a doctoral degree studying presenilin proteins in neurodegenerative diseases, her career focus shifted and she pursued medical school, neurology residency, and vascular neurology fellowship training at the University of Pennsylvania in Philadelphia.
 Her clinical focus is on inpatient stroke neurology, but a majority of her time is spent in the educational realm.
 She also serves as the program director of the stroke fellowship and the departmental Associate Chair of Education, and is active in the local and national graduate medical education community.
-She has been granted the Residency-Fellowship Program Director Recognition and AB Baker Teacher Recognition Awards from the AAN.
+She has been granted Residency-Fellowship Program Director and AB Baker Teacher Recognition Awards from the AAN, and is the President-Elect of the AAN Consortium of Neurology Program Directors.

 associate program director